sunad30/Places-app/README.md

 # Places-app
-An Application built using Flutter &amp; dart along with google maps &amp; Location feature
+An application which can show a List of places, the address of the place and can also display it on google maps via the location feature